shellieD/dont-step-in-the-poo/README.md

 ### Design

+As there are some limitations as to how you can style a command-line based app, I opted to use FIGlet fonts to create the Welcome Screen, Rules/Story/Game-Board heading and the goodbye screen.
+I used the standard FIGlet font for the welcome screen and goodbye screen and 'bubble' for the rules, story and game-board headings.

+I also decided to use poo emojis as a design feature around each heading and for the game board I used a green tile emoji to represent the grass on the garden and a poo or shoe emoji to denote whether a poo or a a clear space had been discovered.

+I incorporated ASCII art for the win or lose screens and the source of the art is listed in the content section of this README documentation.

-I decided to use emojis for the game board to provide a bit of shape and color to the game and provide a more pleasing user experience.
+I think these design features help to provide a bit of shape,color and fun to the game and provide a more pleasing user experience.

-Poop ASCII Art from user [pr0p3rno0b10](https://replit.com/@pr0p3rno0b10/poop-emoji-ascii-art) on Replit.

-Smiley face ASCII are from [loveascii.com](http://loveascii.com/smilies.html)

 #### Features